NotAShelf/nvf/docs/manual/release-notes/rl-0.7.md

   Lualine.
 Only `vim.ui.breadcrumbs.lualine.winbar` is supported for the time being.

-  - {option}`vim.ui.breadcrumbs.lualine.winbar.enable` has been added to allow controlling the default behaviour of the `nvim-navic` component on Lualine, which used to occupy `winbar.lualine_c` as long as breadcrumbs are enabled.
+  - `vim.ui.breadcrumbs.lualine.winbar.enable` has been added to allow controlling the default behaviour of the `nvim-navic` component on Lualine, which used to occupy `winbar.lualine_c` as long as breadcrumbs are enabled.
   - `vim.ui.breadcrumbs.alwaysRender` has been renamed to
-    {option}`vim.ui.breadcrumbs.lualine.winbar.alwaysRender` to be conform to
-    the new format.
+    `vim.ui.breadcrumbs.lualine.winbar.alwaysRender` to be conform to the new format.

 - Add [basedpyright](https://github.com/detachhead/basedpyright) as a Python LSP server and make it default.